Religion in Canada: Anabaptism

+Hutterian Brethren

-In mid-1870s Hutterites moved from Europe to the Dakota Territory in the United States to avoid military service and other persecutions.
+In the mid-1870s Hutterites moved from Europe to the Dakota Territory in the United States to avoid military service and other persecutions.
 During World War I Hutterites suffered from persecutions in the United States because they are pacifist and refused military service.
 They then moved almost all of their communities to Canada in the Western provinces of Alberta and Manitoba in 1918.
 In the 1940s, there were 52 Hutterite colonies in Canada.

 Today, more than 75% of the world's Hutterite colonies are located in Canada, mainly in Alberta, Manitoba and Saskatchewan, the rest being almost exclusively in the United States.
 The Hutterite population in North America is about 45,000 people.

 Mennonites

 First Mennonites arrived in Canada in 1786 from Pennsylvania, but following Mennonites arrived directly from Europe.
 The Mennonite Church Canada had about 35,000 members in 1998.

 Catholicism

 The Catholic Church in Canada, under the spiritual leadership of the Pope and the Canadian Conference of Catholic Bishops, has the largest number of adherents to a religion in Canada, with 38.7% of Canadians (13.07 million) reported as Catholics in the 2011 National Household Survey, in 72 dioceses across the provinces and territories, served by about 8,000 priests.
-It was the first European faith in what is now Canada, arriving in 1497 when John Cabot landed on Newfoundland and raised the Venetian and Papal banners, claiming the land for his sponsor King Henry VII of England, while recognizing the religious authority of the Roman Catholic Church.
+Quebec is the only Canadian province where the majority of its population adhere to Catholicism.
+However, even in Quebec, the percentage of Catholics has significantly decreased over time.
+It was the first European faith in what is now Canada, arriving in 1497 when John Cabot landed on Newfoundland and raised the Venetian and Papal banners, claiming the land for his sponsor King Henry VII of England, while recognizing the religious authority of the Catholic Church.

 The entire Catholic Church in Canada is placed under the Primate of Canada which corresponds to the Archdiocese of Quebec and its bishop, the Primate of Canada.
-Actually, Gérald Cyprien Lacroix is the Primate of Canada.
+Currently, Gérald Cyprien Lacroix is the Primate of Canada.
 The Pope is represented in Canada by the Apostolic Nunciature in Canada (Ottawa).